uku-owl/getuku-astro/README.md

 # Welcome to Galaxy!

-This is the first theme updated with Tailwind CSS V4 (still in beta)!
-This is also the first theme to make use of some of my up-coming Starwind UI components and setup.
-It includes far more accessible and stable components than I was previously creating and I am excited to hear what you think of it.
+This theme uses Astro v5 and Tailwind CSS v4, and includes some of my up-coming Starwind UI components and setup.
+These are more accessible and stable components than I was previously creating and I am excited to hear what you think of them.

 ## Quickstart